 Skip to content Skip to footer

-Data models, standards & ontologies
+Data models, standards and ontologies

 Within large Europe-wide initiatives like the 1+MG initiative both germline and tumour sequencing data is generated at different sites and by different laboratories and in different contexts (research vs. clinical).